gavinyork/zephyr3d/site/report/scene.api.md

 // @internal
 export function copyTexture(src: BaseTexture, dest: BaseTexture | FrameBuffer, sampler?: TextureSampler, renderState?: RenderStateSet, layer?: number, srgbOut?: boolean): void;

+// Warning: (ae-internal-missing-underscore) The name "createAPLutProgram" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function createAPLutProgram(device: AbstractDevice): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createGradientNoiseTexture" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
 export function createGradientNoiseTexture(device: AbstractDevice, size: number, uvscale: number, mono?: boolean, seed?: number): _zephyr3d_device.Texture2D<unknown>;

+// Warning: (ae-internal-missing-underscore) The name "createMultiScatteringLutProgram" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function createMultiScatteringLutProgram(device: AbstractDevice): GPUProgram<unknown>;

 // Warning: (ae-internal-missing-underscore) The name "createProgramFFT2H" should be prefixed with an underscore because the declaration is marked as @internal
 //